Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 - As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked.
 - As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.

+# Design

+## Colour Scheme

+The two main colours I have used across my website are:

+## Green
+- Hex Code #466043
+- Example: <span style="color:#466043">Green</span>

+## Brown
+- Hex Code #A0522D
+- Example: <span style="color=#A0522D">Brown</span>

+I have chosen these two colours as I feel they represent nature well, and therefore fit in with my website's theme.

+I have also used

+## White
+- Hex Code #FFFFFF
+- Example: <span style="color=#FFFFFF">White</span>

+I have used white for the text on my submit button as it shows up nicely against the green and the brown.